stopiccot/OpenSubdiv/documentation/getting_started.rst

   rely on the cross-platform GLFW API for interactive window management, while the DirectX ones are OS-native.

-**./python/**

-  Python-SWIG bindings for a minimal uniform refinement wrapper

 **./documentation/**

   The reStructuredText source files along with python scripts that generate the HTML